What is RDP and How to use it?

 • Transport Layer Security support

-• Applications can be run on both remote as well as local desktop.
+• Applications can run on both remote as well as local desktop.

 • Enables the use of local printers too.